OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/MessagingExtension.md

 Once it's success fully updated, the card refreshes to show the new stock value.
 <img src="../../assets/06-008-updated.png?raw=true" alt="Product updated"/>

+> The new stock values are not saved back into the northwind database as it is only read only for this lab.
+You can call your CRUD operations suitably in your application.
+Here we are manipulating the cache.

 ### Known issues
 ---
 😔 The rich adaptive card does not preview in compose area in a Microsoft Teams team's context.
 This is a bug which is currently with the product team.
 Fixes will be applied in March '22